kmlawson/rethinking-the-world-in-east-asia-mo3354/assignments.md

 [http://transnationalhistory.net/world/post/](http://transnationalhistory.net/world/post/)

 - Use your login user name and password.
+You will receive this by the end of Week 1.
 - From there, on the left hand sidey ou can choose "Add New" from the "Posts" menu.
 - There, give your posting a title
 - add a few tags on the right side without any caps, for example "japan, 20th century, kyoto school, philosophy of time, nishitani" that indicate things like place, time, people, topics that are relevant to your posting (all without caps).